 gpg.
 It can be changed to

 /usr/local/gpgor any other value.
-After doing so rerun tests to be sure, that it won’t break anything.
-Tested to be working with:
+After doing so rerun the tests to be sure that it won’t break anything.
+Tested with

 $SECRETS_EXTENSION- sets the secret files extension, defaults to

 .secret.
 It can be changed to any valid file extension.